 Regarding the cable head-end protection outside the broadcasting service area, this scenario is a national issue that an administration may wish to consider.
 For example, this can be achieved by definition of so-called exclusion zones around each cable head-end installation situated outside the broadcasting coverage area, and subsequent recording of these exclusion zones in the geo-location database.

 Considering the cable head-end receivers within the broadcasting service area the following approach is applicable.
 ECC Report 159 defines the protection criteria for the broadcasting service for different reception modes and receiving environment.
 The technical and operational requirements to WSD are established to protect receivers within the GE06 service area.
-Understanding that cable head-end receivers are the receivers of terrestrial broadcasters services, it is reasonable to assume that their protection may be covered in a similar way as it was done for residential receivers in ECC Report 159.
+Understanding that cable head-end receivers are the receivers of terrestrial broadcasting services, it is reasonable to assume that their protection may be covered in a similar way as it was done for residential receivers in ECC Report 159.

 Amount of white space spectrum potentially available for WSDs in the band 470-790 MHz (Issue H1)